tcantenot/json.cpp/README.md

 This project is a reaction against <https://github.com/nlohmann/json/>
 which provides a modern C++ library for JSON.
 Our alternative:

+- **Goes 10x faster**.
+With `gcc -O3` 13.2 on Ubuntu 14.04 using an AMD
+  Ryzen Threadripper PRO 7995WX this library was able to parse the complicated JSON examples in [json\_test.cpp](json_test.cpp) 39x faster than nlohmann's library.

 - **Compiles 10x faster**.
 An object that does nothing with JSON except calling `nlohmann::ordered_json::parse` will take at minimum 1200 ms to compile.
 This is an unacceptably slow minimum overhead.
 With this